zfbx/zdiscord/docs/faq.md

 if (client.QBCore) utils.log.info("QBCore found!
 Supported QB commands will be loaded.");
 ```

-**Note:** Not all commands are backwards compatibible with the previous version of QBCore as it would be very hard to support many versions of backwards compatibility so I recommend updating :)
+**Note:** Not all commands are backwards compatible with the previous version of QBCore as it would be very hard to support many versions of backwards compatibility so I recommend updating :)